 1796 Pattern British Light Cavalry Trooper's

-Sabre / Sword, Gill, for sale
+Sabre / Sword, Gill, Sold

 In good condition, a Napoleonic 1796 Pattern British Light Cavalry

 Trooper's Sabre / Sword by Gill.

 Stamped "GILL" to the spine, this 1796P has a crown over

 1 inspection / view mark, so it was issued to a trooper in a regular

 (not yeomanry) cavalry regiment.
 No regimental markings but not